omarwhite/hmtw-foundry/README.md

 # hmtw-foundry
-Foundry port of TTRPG system His Majesty the Worm.
+Foundry System for His Majesty The Worm by Joshua McCrowell.
+This project is unaffiliated with Joshua McCrowell or Exalted Funeral.